DerwenAI/cdl-2025-masterclass/README.md

 adjust the content of this course, and one of the original co-authors, **Prashanth Rao**, will not be able to join.
-Now we'll use `RyuGraph` instead, and also make loads of use of `NetworkX`, which can be scaled and accelerated using `cuGraph` on GPUs..
+Now we'll use `RyuGraph` instead, and also make loads of use of `NetworkX`, which can be scaled and accelerated using `cuGraph` on NVIDIA GPUs.

 We will also include additional content about using `LanceDB` and `DSPy` for context engineering, plus a section on how to become a